Decentralised Finance and Automated Market Making: Execution and Speculation: Optimal trading when rates form in the CEX

-We consider the problem of an investor who trades in a CPMM and wishes to exchange a large position in asset $Y$ into asset $X$ or to execute a statistical arbitrage in the pair.
-In both cases, the investor uses rate information from the pool in the CPMM and from another more liquid exchange in which the oracle rate $S$ is the price of $Y$ in terms of that of $X$.
-The investor acknowledges that rate formation does not take place in the AMMs.
+An LT trades in a CPM to exchange a large position in asset $Y$ into asset $X$ or to execute a statistical arbitrage in the pair.
+In both cases, the LT uses rate information from the pool in the CPM and from another more liquid exchange in which the oracle rate $S$ is the price of $Y$ in terms of that of $X$.
+The depth $\kappa$ of the pool is constant during the execution window $[0,T]$, where $T>0$\,.

-The depth $\kappa$ of the pool is assumed to be constant during the execution window $[0,T]$, where $T>0$\,.
-Despite intraday changes in the depth of the pool, this assumption does not have a material effect on the investor's execution problem.
-Currently, the activity and liquidity in AMMs is such that the depth $\kappa$ is constant for periods of time which are longer than the trading horizon $T$ considered by the investor. \footnote{Clearly, the investor cannot know when a change in liquidity of the pool occurs.
-Thus, there is the possibility that within the trading window of the execution programme the value of $\kappa$ changes.}

-In the future, activity in AMMs is expected to increase, and so will the informational content of the rates implied by the pool of AMMs.
-An increase in activity of the pool would affect our modelling choices in two ways.
-One, the innovations in depth $\kappa$ will occur more often, so the value of $\kappa$ cannot be regarded as constant throughout the execution window.
-Two, the oracle rate becomes redundant because the rates in the AMMs become efficient, so they incorporate all the information available to market participants -- i.e., the discrepancies with rates and prices in other trading venues are negligible and economically insignificant.
-Therefore, below in Section \ref{sec:Model2} we propose Model II to solve the investor's execution problem with stochastic dynamics for the depth $\kappa$ and without an external oracle rate.

-We proceed with the setup of Model I, for which we fix a filtered probability space $\left(\Omega, \mathcal F, \P; \F = (\mathcal F_t)_{t \in [0,T]} \right)$ satisfying the usual conditions, where $\F$ is the natural filtration generated by the collection of observable stochastic processes that we define below.

-The investor must liquidate a position $\tilde{y}_0 $ in asset $Y$ over the period of time $[0,T]$, and her wealth is valued in terms of asset $X$.
-We introduce the progressively measurable oracle rate process $(S_t)_{t \in [0,T]}$ with dynamics where the volatility parameter $\sigma$ is a nonnegative constant, and $(W_t)_{t \in [0,T]}$ is a standard Brownian motion.
+The LT must liquidate a position ${y}_0$ in asset $Y$ over the period of time $[0,T]$, and her wealth is valued in terms of asset $X$.
+The LT trades at speed $(\nu_t)_{t\ge 0}$, so her inventory $(y_t)_{t\ge 0}$ evolves as